cmu-sei/juneberry/docs/getting_started.md

 ## Testing Your Installation

-After installing Juneberry and launching the container you should find yourself in the `/juneberry-example-workspace` directory.
+After installing Juneberry and launching the container, you should find yourself inside the `/juneberry-example-workspace` directory.
 From there, you can run the following training command to test your installation:
 ```shell